vrodriguezf/pushdown-automata/README.md

 P e Z F e
 ```

-**notes:**
+When you have a file ready, run the script.
+It will prompt you for the input file location and then ask for words to test.
+Enjoy!

-* We agree that "e" means epsilon and will not show up as state symbol.
+> [!NOTE]
-* You shouldn't use stack symbols that are longer than one character anything else is fine.
+> * We agree that "e" means epsilon and will not show up as state symbol.

-Thats it!
-Just run the script and it should ask for input file location and words to test.
-Have fun!
+> * You shouldn't use stack symbols that are longer than one character anything else is fine.

 ### Issues
-This was a rush thing.
-It could really use some more edge case tests or tests in general.
+This was put together rather quickly, so it would benefit from more edge case tests or tests in general.